-For the 2013-2014 academic year, Rachel is a Pre-Doctoral Research Fellow with the Managing the Atom and International Security Programs at Harvard University’s Belfer Center for Science and International Affairs.
+For the 2014-2015 academic year, Rachel is a Post-Doctoral Research Fellow with the Managing the Atom Project and International Security Program at Harvard University’s Belfer Center for Science and International Affairs.
+She spent 2013-2014 also at Harvard’s Belfer Center, as a pre-doctoral research fellow with the same programs.
 She spent 2012-2013 as a Stanton Nuclear Security Pre-Doctoral Fellow with Massachusetts Institute of Technology’s Security Studies Program.

 Interests: International security, international relations, foreign policy decision-making, nuclear proliferation, military intervention, and grand strategy.

-Overview: My dissertation, titled “All Options on the Table?
-Nuclear Proliferation, Preventive War, and a Leader’s Decision to Intervene,” explores how leaders’ beliefs influence the decision to use preventive military force as a counter-proliferation strategy against adversarial nuclear programs.
-Using comparative and historical analysis, I conduct qualitative and archival case study research to investigate the sources of American counter-proliferation decision-making against a variety of adversaries from 1945 to 2007.
-Beyond the dissertation, additional projects explore current American foreign policy in its historical context, investigate the impact of nuclear weapons on the international system, and scrutinize the behavior of the superpower in the provision of public goods and in foreign military interventions over time.
+Overview: My manuscript, titled “All Options on the Table?
+Nuclear Proliferation, Preventive War, and a Leader’s Decision to Intervene,” explores how leaders’ beliefs influence the decision to use preventive military force as a counter-proliferation strategy against adversarial nuclear weapons programs.
+Using comparative and historical analysis, I conduct qualitative and archival case research to investigate the sources of American counter-proliferation decision-making against a variety of adversaries from 1945 to 2007.
+Beyond the dissertation, additional projects investigate the impact of nuclear weapons on the international system, explore the state sponsorship of WMD terrorism, and scrutinize the behavior of the superpower in the provision of public goods and in foreign military interventions over time.

 Title: “All Options on the Table?
 Nuclear Proliferation, Preventive War, and a Leader’s Decision to Intervene”